alqarni360/linux-network/README.md

-# linux-bash-scripting for auto config servers
+# linux-bash-scripting for auto config servers & os
 for proffsore James class